 If there is a tie breaker necessary, the points received from the performance in the GSD National Championship will dominate the other points.
 If an additional tie breaker is necessary, the points received from C. Nationals Performance (protection phase) will dominate.
 If an additional tie breaker is necessary, the points received from B. Nationals Performance (obedience phase) will dominate.
 If an additional tie breaker is necessary, the points received from A. Nationals (tracking phase) will dominate.
 If an additional tie breaker is necessary, the points received from D. Health will dominate.
-If an additional tie breaker is necessary, the points received from D. Health will dominate.
 If an additional tie breaker is necessary, the points received from F. Conformation Rating, show rating will dominate.

-5. The Universal Sieger and Siegerin (year) are important titles for our breeding goals and will therefore be recognized within the first two generations in the pedigrees of any progeny bred under the breeding rules of the United Schutzhund Clubs of America.

-6. The Universal Sieger and Universal Siegerin will be recognized on the front cover of the USCA magazine within the following year of winning the award.
+- 5. The Universal Sieger and Siegerin (year) are important titles for our breeding goals and will therefore be recognized within the first two generations in the pedigrees of any progeny bred under the breeding rules of the United Schutzhund Clubs of America. - 6.
+The Universal Sieger and Universal Siegerin will be recognized on the front cover of the USCA magazine within the following year of winning the award.

-7. The Universal Sieger and Universal Siegerin will receive a trophy award immediately following the declaration.

-8. The breeder and or the owner of the Universal Sieger and Universal Siegerin will receive an award certificate immediately following the declaration.
+- 7. The Universal Sieger and Universal Siegerin will receive a trophy award immediately following the declaration. - 8.
+The breeder and or the owner of the Universal Sieger and Universal Siegerin will receive an award certificate immediately following the declaration.